Anastassia Kovalenko-Kõlvart: Career in law

 Kovalenko studied in Tallinn French School.
 After finishing it she proceeded to acquire her bachelor's degree in Law in the University of Tartu.
 During her studies there she also completed the summer law school program at the University of Cambridge.
 In 2013, she acquired her BA degree and on the same year went on to acquire her master's degree in Law in University of Tartu.
 She was specializing primarily in the field of white-collar crime.
 Her master's degree thesis analyzed the prosecution of money laundering and its predicate offences.
 After getting her master's degree in law in 2015, Kovalenko continued her studies in MBA.
 In 2017 Kovalenko obtained her second Master's degree.

 During undergraduate studies Kovalenko worked in one of the leading law offices in Estonia named Sorainen in dispute resolution team (1 month).

 Career in politics

 She was a member of the Social Democratic Party between 2017 and 2020 and has been representing the Centre Party since 2021.
-She has been a member of the Tallinn city council and is a member of Riigikogu since 2022.
+She was a member of the Tallinn city council and has been a member of the Riigikogu since 2022.

 Personal life

 Kovalenko was born in Tallinn, Estonia.
 She has two younger brothers and three younger sisters as well as three older stepsiblings from her father.
-She married Mayor of Tallinn Mihhail Kõlvart in 2022.
+She married politician Mihhail Kõlvart, at the time Mayor of Tallinn, in 2022.